 Admissions decisions are based on the undergraduate transcript, the letters of recommendation, the sample of written work, and the supplemental application.

 Applications must be received by the university no later than February 1.

 All candidates for the MA in Museums, Heritage, and Public History must complete the following core courses (20 hours):

 |HIST 6000||The Historian's Craft||3|

 |HIST 6001||Introduction to Public History and Cultural Heritage||3|

 |HIST 6131||Museum Origins and Evolution||3|

-Candidates conclude the degree with an exit project or thesis represented by the course numbered HIST 6138, ANTHRO 6138 or ART HS 6038 (5 credits.)
-This capstone project will demonstrate competence in museum studies.
-The specific form will be customized to the interests and career aspirations of each student, as approved in advance by the candidate’s advisory committee.
+Candidates conclude the degree with an internship or exit project represented by the course numbered HIST 6138 (4 credits).
+This capstone project will be customized to the interests and career aspirations of each student, as approved in advance by the Director.

-In addition to these requirements, candidates for the MA in History with an Emphasis in Museums, Heritage, and Public History are required to demonstrate either oral or written proficiency in one second language (in addition to English).
-Proficiency at a level that enables the candidate to conduct research must be demonstrated by passing either an oral or written test, whichever is most appropriate for the candidate’s research methodology, in a language that is relevant to the candidate’s chosen specialization.
-The test will be designed through consultation with the candidate and the faculty of the Languages Program.
+In addition to these requirements, candidates for the MA in Museums, Heritage, and Public History are required to demonstrate either oral or written proficiency in one second language (in addition to English) by completing an appropriate language test.
+The test will be designed through consultation with the candidate and the faculty of the Department of Language and Cultural Studies.